feathersjs-ecosystem/feathers-hooks-common/README.md

 - removed several checks that are handled by typescript
 - removed check for `preventChanges(true, ...fieldNames)`

-  - switch `true` to second argument
+  - switch `true` to second argument options
+  - async

 - renamed 'keepQuery' to 'pickQuery', added alias
 - renamed 'required' to 'checkRequired', added alias